Join our Newsletter

 Measure 81, approved in November 2020, made possession and non-commercial use of entheogenic plants and fungi the lowest law enforcement priority.

 On November 3, 2020, D.C. residents approved Initiative Measure No. 81 which made “the investigation and arrest of persons 18 years of age or older, for non-commercial planting, cultivating, purchasing, transporting, distributing, engaging in practices with, and/or possessing entheogenic plants and fungi” among the Metropolitan Police Department’s “lowest enforcement priorities.”

-The Florida Psilocybin Mental Health Care Act (HB 549), introduced on January 28, 2021, aimed to legalize and regulate the use of psilocybin for mental health treatment.
-The Bill died April 30, 2021 in the Professions & Public Health Subcommittee.
+A different bill introduced in the previous legislative session (The Florida Psilocybin Mental Health Care Act, HB549), that aimed to legalize and regulate the use of psilocybin for mental health treatment, died on April 30, 2021 in the Professions & Public Health Subcommittee.

 Legislation has been introduced to decriminalize psilocybin and legalize its medical use.

 On January 22, 2021, Senate Bill 738 was introduced, which would remove psilocybin and psilocyn from the list of Schedule I substances and requires the Department of Health to establish designated treatment centers for their therapeutic administration.
 On February 23, 2021 it was deferred by the Judiciary Committee.